Updated June 20, 2023

 2. Redis GUI

 It is available in Windows for free where the client can connect with a PC.
-The user can connect several numbers of databases simultaneously.
-The in-built search tool is enabled for easy identification despite million keys present in the database.
-If there are many connecting profiles, the Redis console supports the user to execute commands against the associated database.
-After downloading, the software can be used by linking the parameters from the local or remote Redis database.
-The user store the associated keys by TTL encryption and all the enhancement can be done with a single click on the dashboard.
+The user can connect several numbers databases simultaneously.
+Despite the million keys present in the database, the in-built search tool enables easy identification.
+The Redis console supports the user in executing commands against the associated database if there are many connecting profiles.
+After downloading, users can use the software by linking the parameters from the local or remote Redis database.
+The user store the associated keys by TTL encryption, and all the enhancement can be done with a single click on the dashboard.

 3. Redis Desktop Manager

-It is robust, and open source to manage all the Redis database applications for macOS, Linux, and windows.
-The tool provides the user with a user-friendly interface to access the Redis database, view the keys in a tree format, and execute multiple commands via shell interface and Crud keys.
+It is robust and open source to manage all the Redis database applications for macOS, Linux, and Windows.
+The tool provides the user a user-friendly interface to access the Redis database, view the keys in a tree format, and execute multiple commands via the shell interface and Crud keys.